alinbr/BookingGoProject/README.md

 ```

 Replace **[lat1] [long1]** with desired longitude.

 Replace **[lat2] [long2]** with desired latitude.

 Replace **[passengers]** with the desired number of passengers.
 This argument is optional.

 E.g:
 ```
 http://localhost:4567/bookinggo?pickup=1,1&dropoff=1,1.0&passengers=1
 ```

+### Notes

+I used:
+* Maven for the builds and dependencies.
+* Gson for serialization and deserialization.
+* Junit for the unit tests and Mockito in order to test newSearch() without calling the api.
+* Spark framework instead of Spring for part 2 since we had only one endpoint.

+I am looking forward to your feedback!